SovereignCloudStack/openstack-health-monitor/docs/Debian12-Install.md

 ### Resource impact and charging

 Note that `api_monitor.sh` uses small flavors (`SCS-1V-2` for the N jump hosts and `SCS-1L-1` for the other VMs) to keep the impact on your cloud (and on your invoice if you are not monitoring your own cloud) small.
+You can change the flavors.

 If you have to pay for this, also consider that some clouds are not charging by the minute but may count by the started hour.
 So when you run `api_monitor.sh` in a loop (which you will) with say 10 VMs (e.g. `-N 2 -n 8`) in each iteration and run this for an hour with 8 iterations, you will never have more than 10 VMs in parallel and they only are alive a bit more than half of the time, but rather than being charged for ~6 VM hours, you end up being charged for ~80 VM hours.
 Similar for volumes, routers, floating IPs.
 This makes a huge difference.